 - National Association of Schools of Music (NASM) – 2018 – music education

 - Oklahoma Office of Educational Quality & Accountability (OEQA) – 2019 – educational leadership, elementary, English, reading, special education, social studies

 - National Association for the Education of Young Children (NAEYC) – 2020 – early childhood education

 Cameron’s strengths identified by accreditors across all programs include collecting and analyzing candidate data, using data for continuous improvement, collaboration with stakeholders in an “extraordinary way,” and the comprehensive use of writing and reflection activities focused on helping Cameron students support diverse learners.
 During the most recent state program review Cameron’s English Education program was awarded accreditation with distinction, the highest level possible.

 CU has embraced the CAEP standards and is looking forward to equal success in its upcoming 2022 unit review.
 The following information is required as part of the CAEP annual report.
-Typically ed prep data are presented aggregated by program, broken down to the component level, and presented with ranges of scores as opposed to simple mean scores.
+Typically ed prep data are examined after being aggregated by program, broken down to the component level, and presented with ranges of scores as opposed to simple mean scores.
 This allows all reviewers to make a thorough review as they are better able to identify patterns of strength and weakness in the data.
 While the data reported annually to CAEP is aggregated, please know that the data has been examined at a finer level for the purpose of improving Cameron’s education programs.